How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 The performance of AI models heavily depends on the quality and quantity of data.
 Poor quality data leads to inaccurate models.

-Interesting fact: A report from IBM highlights that data quality issues cause 55% of AI projects to fail.
+Reality check: A report from IBM highlights that data quality issues cause 55% of AI projects to fail.

 Computational Resources